0 Part Course |

 • What is working capital?

-• Modelling changes in receivables, inventory, payables
+• Modelling changes in receivables, inventory, and payables

 • Income statement items that are not cash: adjustments needed